Where can you find free vasectomy reversal when the average cost ranges from $5,000 to $20,000, depending on the complexity?

 A minority of men can get free vasectomy reversal by having their health insurance cover the procedure.
 Compose a letter of medical necessity documenting the illness or symptom the surgery will correct.

 Most men will have to pay to undo their vasectomy without insurance.
-A high deductible plan that qualifies for a health savings account can reduce your out-of-pocket costs considerably, depending on your tax bracket.
+Depending on your tax bracket, a high deductible plan that qualifies for a health savings account can reduce your out-of-pocket costs considerably.

 Also, purchasing short-term disability and hospital indemnity insurance before conception is the best way to cover the intended outcome of your surgery and lower the costs of bringing home a new baby.